rorycl/gopg-anonymiser/README.md

   lines of a simple foreign key lookup.
 Note that the reference table is read into memory.
-Reference tables track their original and new values so that, for example, a local table can update its `username` value from the new anonymised value in a `users` table.
+Reference tables track their original and new values so that, for example, a local table can update its `username` value from the new anonymised value in a `users` table even if the foreign key value has been updated.

 Each filter can be qualified by `If` and `NotIf` filters which determine if the filter should be run based on the contents of one or more columns